jklim01/advent_of_code_2021/README.md

             1. increment `p` by `Dy.signum()`, and set `(yi)' = (y(i-1))'`
             2. if `D ≥ 0`, decrement `p` by `Dx`, and `(yi)' += by Dy.signum()`

-        Even better, instead of keeping track of `p` to calculate `D` at each step, just calculate the initial `D` and applying the relevant changes to `D` at each step
+        Even better, instead of keeping track of `p` to calculate `D` at each step, just calculate the initial `D` and apply the relevant changes to `D` at each step!

     - Example: (0, 0) -> (5, 2),
         - `[y=0, (0,0), D=-5] -> [y=2/5, (1,0), D=-5+4=-1] -> [y=4/5, (2,1), D=(-1+4)-10=-7] -> [y=6/5, (3,1), D=-7+4=-3] -> [y=8/5, (4,2), D=(-3+4)-10=-9] -> [y=2, (5,2), D=-9+4=-5]`